Remote Consultations in Mental Health: Learning from Evaluation ReportSeptember 28, 2021

 The remote delivery of mental health services works well for some people but not others and is appropriate in some situations or on some occasions but not others for many individuals.
 There is no ‘one size fits all’ and an individualised approach will always remain the gold standard.
 This breadth of experience holds true for patients, carers, and staff.

-It follows that the effectiveness of remote working on a range of outcomes – for example clinical symptoms for patients, or wellbeing or productivity for staff – may not be universal either; this too remains to be established.
+It follows that the effectiveness of remote consultations on a range of outcomes – for example clinical symptoms for patients, or wellbeing or productivity for staff – may not be universal either; this too remains to be established.

-Recommendation: Further research is required to better understand under which circumstances remote working is beneficial, for whom, and why, in order to make evidence-informed offers regarding the mode of service delivery and to provide increased choice.
+Recommendation: Further research is required to better understand under which circumstances remote consultations is beneficial, for whom, and why, in order to make evidence-informed offers regarding the mode of service delivery and to provide increased choice.
 This research should purposively seek to tap the views of under represented populations e.g. racial and ethnic minority groups, carers and do deep dives within clinical populations.

-Findings from our thematic analysis of the organisation wide surveys mirror findings from our two literature reviews in terms of the acceptability of remote working to patients, carers and staff.
+Findings from our thematic analysis of the organisation wide surveys mirror findings from our two literature reviews in terms of the acceptability of remote consultations to patients, carers and staff.
 Both workstreams suggest that while there are different opinions, and while face-to-face contact may be preferred, remote service delivery can be acceptable to patients, carers and staff, at least in the short-term, with many participants indicating that they are satisfied with this way of working.
 Levels of satisfaction may be higher when video calls are used as opposed to telephone calls.
 It is noteworthy that the pre-COVID-19 review indicates that these findings may apply outside of the context of a pandemic.
 Again, findings from the staff and patient surveys, in particular, illustrate the point that individuals may find remote working and/or remote consultations acceptable on some occasions / in some circumstances but not others.
 Furthermore, the likelihood of non-response bias (where people who take part in a study are systematically different to those who do not) is a key caveat here as participants across workstreams were firstly able and secondly motivated to engage in research and provide their feedback or data may not be representative of wider populations.

 Recommendation: A set of questions to be routinely asked as part of future projects should be developed.
 As an example, questions should elicit participants’ demographic information in order to better understand whose perspectives and data are being captured or excluded.
 This would help us to understand whether there may be differences according to ethnicity or living in an area of relative deprivation/advantage, for example.
 This work has commenced by the project team please check for updates.